-For the opportunity to work in this environment, I am truly grateful, but over the last year, I heard from teachers in other schools who were not so fortunate.
-Many teachers told me of administrators who would not modify their expectations during the pandemic and of the stress and anxiety that caused them.
+I am genuinely grateful for the opportunity to work in this environment, but over the last year, I heard from teachers in other schools who were not so fortunate.
+Many teachers told me of administrators who would not modify their expectations during the pandemic and the stress and anxiety that caused them.

-Some teachers have told me they have seen that kind of attitude in their administrators, which, in part, fueled our next topic.
+Some teachers have told me they have seen that kind of attitude in their administrators, which partly fueled our next topic.

 Back in my last semester of college, I went to a job fair for a Houston-area district.
 Upon walking into the room, the district representatives were all upbeat, friendly, and engaging.
 After a few minutes of good PR, an administrator asked what certification I had.
 When I told them I had a 6-12 Social Studies Composite, she dismissed my certification as “a dime a dozen.”

-Attitudes like this are so wrong, not only from a decency perspective but also from an economic one too.
-Every smart business knows it is easier to keep good employees than to hire and train new ones.
+Attitudes like this are so wrong, not only from a decency perspective but also from an economic one.
+Every intelligent business knows it is easier to keep good employees than hire and train new ones.